-Mineral springs have naturally occurring minerals and trace elements such as calcium, magnesium, potassium, sodium, iron, manganese, sulphur, iodine, bromine, lithium, even arsenic and radon, which in very low quantities can be beneficial.
+Mineral springs have naturally occurring minerals and trace elements such as calcium, magnesium, potassium, sodium, iron, manganese, sulfur, iodine, bromine, lithium, even arsenic, and radon, which in very low quantities can be beneficial.

 The exact makeup of the water varies from spring to spring, and many spas post the exact chemical make-up.
 Different waters are considered beneficial for different ailments.

 Of some 1,700 hot springs in American, the vast majority are located in the 13 states of the West, including Alaska and Hawaii.
-In the East there are just 34 thermal springs, of which only three qualify as hot springs: Hot Springs, Arkansas; Hot Springs, North Carolina; and Hot Springs, Virginia), which are part of the Blue Ridge mountain chain.
+In the eastern part of the US, there are just 34 thermal springs, of which only three qualify as hot springs: Hot Springs, Arkansas; Hot Springs, North Carolina; and Hot Springs, Virginia, which are part of the Blue Ridge mountain chain.

 Mineral springs spas vary greatly in the degree of luxury and amenities they offer.
 Some are historic bathhouses where you go to soak for 20 or 30 minutes in a private room that may be very simple.
 There might be communal outdoor pools.
 But some of the world's most lavish hotels and resorts were built on the site of mineral springs.